 As part of Akira Kobayashi’s belated birthday celebration here at Cinebeats I thought I’d share some rare materials with my readers.
 I hope you enjoy them!

-– An untranslated article from 1956 about 19-year-old Akira Kobayashi just after he signed with Nikkatsu (from an old Japanese teen magazine that I own).
+– An untranslated article from 1956 about 19-year-old Akira Kobayashi just after he signed with Nikkatsu (from a vintage Japanese magazine that I own).

 – Akira Kobayashi sings a beautiful melancholy song from his 1961 film The Rambler Goes North (recorded in 1982).